tomtom28/springBurger/README.md

 # :coffee: :seedling: Spring Burger :hamburger:

-A re-make of my classic burger app using Java, Maven, MariaDB, Thymeleaf, and the Spring MVC framework.
+A re-make of my [classic burger app](https://github.com/tomtom28/sequelizedBurger) using Java, Maven, MariaDB, Thymeleaf, and the Spring MVC framework.

-It will also include an Excel download feature for users to analyze burger consumption.
+Future updates will also include an Excel download feature for users to analyze burger consumption.

 Check it out!